apache/spark/docs/ml-guide.md

 ## Linear Methods with Elastic Net Regularization

-[Elastic net](http://users.stat.umn.edu/~zouxx019/Papers/elasticnet.pdf) is a hybrid of L1 and L2 regularization.
+In MLlib, we implement popular linear methods such as logistic regression and linear least squares with L1 or L2 regularization.
+Refer to [the linear methods section](mllib-guide.html) for details.
+In `spark.ml`, we add the [Elastic net](http://users.stat.umn.edu/~zouxx019/Papers/elasticnet.pdf), which is a hybrid of L1 and L2 regularization.
 Mathematically it is defined as a linear combination of the L1-norm and the L2-norm:
 `\[
 \alpha \lambda_1\|v\|_1 + (1-\alpha) \frac{\lambda_2}{2}\|v\|_2, \alpha \in [0, 1].
 \]`
 By setting $\alpha$ properly, it contains both L1 and L2 regularization as special cases.
-We implement both linear regression and logistict regression with elastic net regularization.
+We implement both linear regression and logistic regression with elastic net regularization in `spark.ml`.

 **Examples**

 <div class="codetabs">

 <div data-lang="scala" markdown="1">
-The following code snippet illustrates how to load a sample dataset, execute a training algorithm on this training data using a static method in the algorithm object, and make predictions with the resulting model to compute the training error.

 {% highlight scala %}